 - Advance directives, living will and healthcare power of attorney forms.

 You can also create a category for articles and research.
 This would include educational information about your diagnosis and treatment that you would like to keep.

-Now that you can visualize the categories of information you will accumulate, you can start to develop and organizational scheme that fits your style.
+Now that you can visualize the categories of information you will accumulate, you can start to develop an organizational scheme that fits your style.

-You might separate binders per category and/or scan all documents and store them in a cloud-based storage application so you have them readily available anywhere.
+You might separate binders per category and/or scan all documents and store them in a cloud-based storage application so you have them readily available anywhere at any time.